Silex/elmacro/README.md

 (elmacro-mode)
 ```

-Then record a macro and use `M-x elmacro-show-last-macro` or `M-x elmacro-show-lossage`.
+Then record a keyboard macro and use `M-x elmacro-show-last-macro` or `M-x elmacro-show-lossage`.

 ## Examples